hackclub/hackclub/.history/internals/applications/logan_full_board_proposal/logan_foundation_full_board_proposal_20200901203334.md

 International.

-### If you answered "Other" in the question above, please state the area served
+### If you answered "Other" in the question above, please state the area served.

 _N/A_